Safeguarding

 0300 1231 116

-If an adult can make a referral to MARU and seek support and advice regarding a case.
+It is usually the DSL that makes referrals to MARU however any adult can make a referral and seek support and advice regarding a case.

 Penhaligan Friends enquiries@penhaligonsfriends.org.uk